simonwep/genesis/README.md

 > [!NOTE]
 > You can specify the base-url via the env variable `GENESIS_BASE_URL`.

+### Env variables

+Every `.env`-variable can also be passed with the suffix `_FILE` to read the value from a file, e.g. `GENESIS_JWT_SECRET_FILE=/run/secrets/genesis_jwt_secret`.

+This is especially useful for secrets in production environments, where you can use [docker secrets](https://docs.docker.com/engine/swarm/secrets/) to manage your secrets.

 ### CLI

 Genesis comes with a CLI to manage users.